wilaak/radix-router/README.md

 # RadixRouter

 Simple implementation of a radix tree based router for PHP.
 Minimal and high-performance (see [benchmarks](#benchmark)).
-Small codebase, easy to read and integrate into any project.
-Its a single file, dependency free (without tests) routing solution, intended as a foundation for building more featureful routers.

 ### Overview